Premium Backyard Homes

 See our How It Works page for more information.

-The Craftsman starts at $225,000.
-The price includes the start-to-finish process of building the home: design work, permits, approvals, construction materials, fit-and-finish, and construction.*
+The Craftsman starts at $225,000 and The Cascadia starts at $185,000.
+The price includes the start-to-finish process of building the home: design work, permits, approvals, construction materials, a driveway allowance, fit-and-finish, and construction.*

 In the majority of cases, yes.
 Since ADUs are added to an existing home’s property, they don’t qualify for new home tax rebates.

-Based on the average apartment rental rates in Windsor, Ontario, homeowners can expect to make up to $12,000 or more in rental income after expenses each year with The Craftsman**.
+Based on the average apartment rental rates in Windsor, Ontario, homeowners can expect to make up to $12,000 or more in rental income after expenses each year with an ADU**.

 *Costs and income potential ﬁgures are estimates only.
 Actual costs and values determined by market.

-Having an ADU such as The Craftman can increase property value and therefore can boost the price of the primary home when it’s time to sell.
+Having an ADU such as The Craftsman or The Cascadia can increase property value and therefore can boost the price of the primary home when it’s time to sell.
 However, many factors go into home prices, and every case is unique.